Exploiting timing information in event-triggered stabilization of linear systems with disturbances: Conclusions

 \begin{IEEEbiography}[{ }]{Mohammad Javad Khojasteh} (S'14) did his undergraduate studies at Sharif University of Technology from which he received double-major B.Sc.\ degrees in Electrical Engineering and in Pure Mathematics, in 2015.
 He received the M.Sc.\ and Ph.D.\ degrees in Electrical and Computer Engineering from University of California San Diego (UCSD), La Jolla, CA, in 2017, and 2019, respectively.
-Currently, he is a Postdoctoral Scholar in the Department of Electrical Engineering and Department of Control and Dynamical Systems (CDS) at California Institute of Technology, Pasadena, CA. His research interests include cyber-physical systems, machine learning, and robotics. \end{IEEEbiography}
+Currently, he is a Postdoctoral Scholar in the Center for Autonomous Systems and Technologies (CAST) at California Institute of Technology, Pasadena, CA. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Mojtaba Hedayatpour} received his bachelor's degree in aerospace engineering from Sharif University of Technology, Iran and his master's degree in industrial systems engineering from University of Regina, Canada.
 He has worked as Autonomous Systems Engineer at a startup company called Dot Technology Corporation in Canada where he developed guidance, navigation and control solutions for autonomous farming vehicles.
 He is currently the head of Artificial Intelligence team at the same company in Edmonton, Canada, where together with his team they develop autonomous solutions for farming applications. \end{IEEEbiography}